azaruddinaskarali/A-Star-Path-Finder/README.md

 5.Press 'c' to clear the path and resume clicking on nodes

-6.If no path is possible, no path is highlighted and a message appears on the top of the window
+6.If no path is possible, No path is highlighted.